rjohnsondev/go-webform/README.md

     **NOTE:** A `CNAME` (or alias) is _not_ adequate, and will result in auth errors.

-    For this example we'll use: `forms.tsa.local`
+    For this example we'll use: `webforms.tsa.local`

 2. Create an AD user for the service.